-See the University Catalog for information on the current core courses and their descriptions.
+See the University catalog for information on the current core courses and their descriptions.

 Students may also want to consider a complimentary minor program when deciding on their focus elective courses.
 Minor courses can also fulfill focus elective requirements with advisor approval.

-See the University Catalog for information on the current approved focused electives.
+See the University catalog for information on the current approved focused electives.

-In order to apply to enter into the sport management major, students must complete specific prerequisites and have a total of 45 college level credits completed.
+In order to enter the sport management major, students must complete specific prerequisites and have a total of 45 college level credits completed.
 Current CEHD students should contact your Student Services Advisor.
 Students who are either U of M students in a different college or transferring from outside the U of M should review the transfer credit information below.

-Sport Management BS
+Sport management BS

 A degree in sport management is applicable in a wide variety of careers.
 Below are a few highlighted opportunities, but the opportunities stretch far and wide!